 Planning a trip to photograph some of our national parks?
 You will get better images if you visit a national park at its prime season of the year.
 But when is each park at its very best?
-And how do you figure out the best time of year for other locations that aren’t in the national parks?
+And how about great locations that aren’t in the national parks?
+This article has answers.

 If you want to master color in Photoshop, Dan Margulis is the best of the best.
 He is one of the first three persons to be named as a member of the Photoshop Hall of Fame.
-And the book to get is Professional Photoshop: The Classic Guide to Color Correction (5th Edition).
+And the book to get is Professional Photoshop 6: The Classic Guide to Color Correction.
 It is well worth finding on the used market (which you can do via my photography store).
 What Margulis teaches you to do with color is amazing.
 The before and after images will make your jaw drop.

 If you shoot RAW camera files (and you should), this essential book should be at the top of your list.
 It is far and away the best of the best.
 You will be amazed at what you can get out of your RAW files.
 Your images will thank you.